nikola-shekerev/accessible_fighting_games/README.md

 This project uses a tool called [autohotkey](https://www.autohotkey.com/) , please install it and quickly check its introduction to have some idea how it works.

 This project contains sample scripts for autohotkey.
 In this readme I will examine a number of code snippets in order to teach you to create your own scripts for your character in your fighting game.
-This project is a very detailed tutorial / guide, but you need to do some very basic coding for your specific character from your
+This project is a very detailed tutorial / guide, but you need to do some very basic coding for your specific character from your favourite game

 This readme is detailed, but it will not explain concepts that are general for programming like variables, value assignment, commands, events, etc